 The Company remained committed to the health and safety of our employees, business partners and communities where we operate.
-Comprehensive and rigorous hygiene policies and employee temperature monitoring practices were administrated to ensure personnel remained risk free.
+Comprehensive and rigorous hygiene policies and employee temperature monitoring practices have been administrated to ensure personnel remained risk free.
 Travel has been restricted and our people that can work from home do so.
 Management maintains full adherence to measures put in place by applicable government authorities.

 There has been no immediate negative impact due to COVID-19 on the working capital of the Company.
 There has been no impediment to the ability to continue business operations in 2020.
-The Company's working capital grew to a healthy level of \$9,038,198 at March 31, 2020.
+The Company's working capital remained at a healthy level of \$7,943,665 at September 30, 2020.
 There is no interest-bearing long-term debt to service and the Company can currently operate without the need for new equity capital or credit facilities.
 Capital management administration allows the Company to finance operations and R&D from the existing capital reserves and the sales of products.
 There is no immediate need for any dilutive new equity funding or interest-bearing long-term debt.

 Rail tank car product development requires long AAR approval processes which continue to impede Kelso's ability to improve sales with additional rail tank car equipment.
-The Company has active applications in process with the AAR for our new ceramic ball bottom outlet valve, pressure car pressure relief valve, ball valve, manway cover and angle valve although final AAR approval processes take considerable time to complete.
-These new product developments have been derived through coengineering and testing support from our key customers which may strengthen the probability of longer term adoption by the rail industry.
+The Company has active service field trials in process with the AAR for our new standard profile ceramic ball bottom outlet valve, pressure car pressure relief valve, top ball valve, manway cover and angle valve although final AAR approval processes take considerable time to complete.
+These new product developments have been derived through co-engineering and testing support from our key customers which may strengthen the probability of longer term adoption by the rail industry.